 LAUB: We can't operate because we don't have the equipment in Mexicali to do the heart catheterization or anything like that or any - even get the EKG today so...

 VEDANTAM: So Don and his team turned away the mother and the little boy.
 I should say here that we're going only on Don's account of what happened.
 The medical records from that era are incomplete, and we weren't able to find the mother.
 A few months after sending the child away, Don and his team were back in Mexicali.
-The mother and her son were waiting for them again.
+The mother and her son were waiting.
 Salvador, she told them, was shunned.
 He had no friends.
-Other children called him el monstre, the monster.
+Other children called him the monster.

 VEDANTAM: Don's heart went out to the little boy.
 He explained the danger again.
 The risk was small, but it did mean that things could go seriously wrong.
 Don held the stethoscope up to the mother's ears.

 VEDANTAM: So the answer again was no. More months passed.
-Don returned to the clinic.
-So did the mother.
+Don return to the clinic, so did the mother.

 LAUB: I feel like that's why I existed is for this judgment.
 I mean, I'm not there to take care of little pimples.
 I'm there to do the tough cases.
-So this was putting it right on a line.
-You've got to do it or put your tail between your legs and get out of there.
+So this was putting it right on the line.
+You got to do it or put your tail between your legs and get out of there.